demisto/content-docs/docs/concepts/concepts.md

 ## Content Packs

 All Cortex XSOAR content is organized in Packs.
 Packs are essentially groups of artifacts that implement use cases in the product.
 Content Packs are created by Palo Alto Networks, Technology Partners, Consulting Companies, MSSPs, Customers and Individual Contributors.
-Content Packs include lots of different components, such as Integrations, Automations, Playbooks, Incident Types, Widgets and [more](../integrations/packs-format).
-If you want to [contribute](../contributing/contributing) the artifacts you created, you should create a Content Pack and submit it for review, in order for it to be added to the Cortex XSOAR Marketplace and become available to customers.
+Content Packs may include a variety of different components, such as Integrations, Automations, Playbooks, Incident Types, Widgets and [more](../integrations/packs-format).
+If you want to [contribute](../contributing/contributing) the Content entities you created, you should create a Content Pack and submit it for review, in order for it to be added to the Cortex XSOAR Marketplace and become available to customers.

 ## Incident Lifecycle